murmeltier08/Sonos-Kids-Controller/README.md

     }
 }
 ```
 The data.json will also stored in the volumes.
-So you will have your artist/albums after restart of the container
+So you will have your artist/albums after restart of the container.
+You need to open Port 8200 and 5005 !

 # Example code